zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/_index.md

 ![ArcBox servers diagram](./servers.png)

-ArcBox includes three Azure Arc-enabled server resources that are hosted using nested virtualization in Azure.
-As part of the deployment, a Hyper-V host (ArcBox-Client) is deployed with three guest virtual machines.
-These machines, _ArcBoxWin_, _ArcBoxUbuntu_, and _ArcBoxSQL_ are connected as Azure Arc-enabled servers via the ArcBox automation.
+ArcBox includes five Azure Arc-enabled server resources that are hosted using nested virtualization in Azure.
+As part of the deployment, a Hyper-V host (ArcBox-Client) is deployed with five guest virtual machines.
+These machines, _ArcBox-Win2k22_, _ArcBox-Win2k19_, _ArcBox-SQL_, _ArcBox-CentOS_, and _ArcBox-Ubuntu_ are connected as Azure Arc-enabled servers via the ArcBox automation.

 ### Azure Arc-enabled Kubernetes